marbetschar/termux/README.md

 - **Optional (but recommended):**
     - Termux:Styling

+**:warning: IMPORTANT:** Because we want Termux to run in the background all the time, we need to make sure Androids battery optimization is disabled for it.

 ## Run Setup

 Copy & Paste the following snippet into your Termux terminal and run it: